-Located at the front of our 80-acre oceanside campus, the Hutchinson Union Building, or "HUB", serves as the center of all athletic programs at the College.
-The large gymnasium, three locker rooms, weight room, and wellness center are all available to our general student population, as well as to faculty and staff.
-The HUB is complemented by our baseball diamond, softball and soccer fields.
+Located at the front of our 80-acre oceanside campus, the Hutchinson Union Building Athletic Center, or "HUB", serves as the center of all athletic programs at the College.
+The HUB is complemented by our baseball diamond, softball and soccer fields which also serve the programs recreational needs Students, faculty, and staff can also take advantage of the series of walking trails around the campus knows as the "Green Belt".